-However, you miss out on the ability to transfer Ultimate Rewards points earned with the Chase Sapphire Preferred® Card into other loyalty programs, including Southwest Airlines, British Airways, Marriott, Hyatt, IHG® Rewards Club, and Korean Air, in addition to United.
+However, you miss out on the ability to transfer Ultimate Rewards points earned with the Chase Sapphire Preferred® Card into other loyalty programs, including Southwest Airlines, British Airways, Marriott, Hyatt, IHG® Rewards Club, in addition to United.
 That gives you the most flexibility when you choose to book free travel.

 United branded cards like the United MileagePlus® Club Card and the United℠ Explorer Card only earn you United miles, which can be used on United and Star Alliance partners, including Air Canada, Eva Air, Lufthansa, and Asiana Airlines.